ElianeBriand/SMolDock/docs/UsingPythonModule.md

 These objects allow the exact reproduction of specific behaviour of various program.
 For example, the Vina post processors make it so cysteine sulfur are not considered hydrogen bond acceptor, a behaviour of the vina program (whereas SmolDock consider it so by default).

-If you need to closely emmulate atom typing behaviour, you may want to use/write input post processors.
+If you need to closely emulate atom typing behaviour, you may want to use/write input post processors.

 # Importing ligand